ifm/documentation/GeneralDoc/imagesDescription.md

 # Description of the available images

 This document gives a high level overview of the images available for the O3R.
-Receiving certain images can be turned ON/OFF using the schema mask (INSERT-LINK)
+Receiving certain images can be turned ON/OFF using the schema mask (INSERT-LINK).

->Note: the width and height of each image depends on the imager type.
-For the 38k imager, the width is 224 pixels and the height 172 pixels.

->Note: For more information about the types, sizes and other implementation details, please refer to the ifm3d API documentation (INSERT-LINK)
+>Note: For more information about the types, sizes and other implementation details, please refer to the ifm3d API documentation (INSERT-LINK).

 ## Raw Amplitude image and Amplitude image